The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 Workload and well-being questions

 Ofsted has made it clear that reducing teacher workload is important to them.
-Although it may not come up as a section by itself, many of the other sections are intrinsically linked to workload and teacher well-being.
+Although it may not come up as a section by itself, many of the other sections intrinsically link to workload and teacher well-being.
 They are looking for a top-level view.
 For example, they may ask questions such as:

 • Do you feel supported (by curriculum leaders and senior leaders)?